 I am interested in creating knowledge about wildlife.
 Hunting has changed my life and informed my perspective on conservation.
-Effective conservation depends on multiple groups of people engaging in dialogue to collaboratively create knowledge and find solutions.
-My goal is to celebrate the complexities in hunting and conservation and understand how we can collectively create knowledge about wildlife and use that knowledge for conservation.
+Effective conservation depends on multiple groups of people engaging in dialogue to create knowledge and find solutions.
+My goal is to celebrate the complexities in hunting and conservation.
+I want to understand how we can collaborate to create knowledge about wildlife and use that knowledge for conservation.

 When the whole story about Cecil the lion (Panthera leo) broke out in July, I didn’t expect it to continue “trending” for very long, and I’ll admit that I was surprised this post still had some relevance.
 In any case, I still planned to post it, because I think the conversations that have been generated by this story have ongoing relevance for hunters and the field of conservation.
 This particular story might have… Read More